w3f/polkadot-wiki/docs/learn-faq.md

 can always keep a copy of their private key, therefore it is extreme risk for individuals to participate in trading of DOTs before Polkadot launch.

+## Governance

+### What prevents Polkadot governance from failing?

+To date, runtime upgrades have successfully taken place through the governance process of Polkadot on the testnets as well as on [Kusama](kusama-index).
+Although the field of on-chain blockchain governance is still new, and we don't know exactly what is optimal yet, the governance logic of Polkadot has been shown to work in a live economic environment.
+Since blockchains need a method to adapt and evolve, an on-chain governance system was necessary for the long-term success of Polkadot.
+Ultimately, the token holders are the actors that prevent Polkadot's governance from failing by using their economic value to vote on the progression of the protocol.

+### What prevents Polkadot governance from becoming plutocratic?

+A savvy reader might have noticed that the answer to the previous question endowed the token holder with the ultimate responsibility to ensure that Polkadot's governance does not fail.
+By following the course of this assertion, one might assume that Polkadot's governance is susceptible to becoming ruled by a few large token holders (called _whales_ in trading parlance) and therefore being a mere plutocracy.

+There are a couple further mechanisms that are built-in to the governance system to resist this plutocratic tendency.
+One of these mechanisms is called conviction voting, and imbues greater voting power to token holders who are willing to lock their tokens on the protocol for longer lengths of time to display _conviction_ in a vote.
+Conviction voting could allow a highly determined minority to overrule the vote of an apathetic majority in certain situations.
+Another mechanism is known as Adaptive Quorum Biasing, and this makes it so that proposals have a varying threshold for approval or rejction based on what part of the governance protocol that the proposal originated in.
+For details on the subtleties of Polkadot's governance system, please see the [governance page](learn-governance).

 ## Parachains

 ### How do parachain economics work?